MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 * non-standard: see :ref:`section_image_display_output` and :ref:`display_pixel_structure`.

 The non-standard display format can be customized to encode the pixel in the same encoding as the display.
-The number of bits per pixels and the pixel bit organization is asked during the MicroEJ format generation and when the ``drawImage`` algorithms are running.
+The number of bits per pixel and the pixel bit organization is asked during the MicroEJ format generation and when the ``drawImage`` algorithms are running.
 If the image to encode contains some transparent pixels, the output file will embed the transparency according to the display's implementation capacity.
-When all pixels are fully opaque, no extra information will be stored in the output file in order to free up some memory space.
+When all pixels are fully opaque, no extra information will be stored in the output file to free up some memory space.

 Notes: